Tania1011/fraction-project/README.md

 # Fraction Class – Learning OOP in Python

-### This project is a simple Fraction class to practice Object-Oriented Programming (OOP) concepts in Python.
-Supports basic arithmetic and comparisons.
+This project is a simple Fraction class to practice Object-Oriented Programming (OOP) concepts in Python.
+Supports basic arithmetic and comparison operations using operator overloading.

+---

 ## Features

 - Creating classes and objects
 - Constructor (__init__) and attributes
 - Methods for arithmetic operations: +, -, *, /
 - Operator overloading
 - Comparison operators: ==, !=, <, >
 - Unary operators: -, abs()
-- Simplifying fractions using gcd
+- Simplifying fractions using GCD

+---

 ## Notes

 - Denominator cannot be zero
 - Fractions are always simplified
 - Designed to practice OOP concepts